 The Burrow: Parallel Circumstances

-An original editorial by Alex Nelson
+by Alex Nelson

 A part of what makes the Harry Potter series so wonderful is not just the growth and development of the main character, but of the surrounding characters as well.
 Throughout each book, the characters find themselves surrounded by choices, and as each choice is made they grow respectively.

 Harry Potter is, of course, a prime example of this, going from a boy who loves adventure, to a teen who just wants a normal life, and finally reaching manhood, where he accepts his future and all of the trials and tribulation that it may carry.
 Despite the overwhelming support of Harrys growth and development, he is not the only one to have felt major changes.
 J.K.
 Rowling does her best to support this through the use of Harrys nemesis, Draco Malfoy.

 Malfoy had been an enemy of Harrys since they first arrived on the Hogwart’s Express.
 He was rich, strong, and an excellent flier.
 Though Harry did not realize it, he also possessed those same qualities.
 However, Draco chose to embellish himself in luxuries, while Harry often stated that he would willingly share all of his money.
 In every duel save one, Malfoy and Harry proved equal in magical abilities, but due to an external force were not allowed to finish properly.
 It was a close call every time to determine the winner.
 In the one duel they were allowed to finish, Malfoy came out on top.
 The relevance of this can be debated because Harry was caught off guard, but he still managed to strike Harry with a powerful spell at the right time.